Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: Introduction

-This proposal led to the natural question as to whether the $3d$ U-duality groups $G_3$ could also be interpreted as spectrum generating groups of corresponding $4d$ supergravity theories with symmetric scalar manifolds \cite{Gunaydin:2000xr}.
-This investigation led to the discovery of novel geometric realizations of the U-duality groups of $3d$ supergravity theories as quasiconformal groups $\qconf{J}$ that extend the $4d$ U-duality groups \cite{Gunaydin:2000xr}.
+This proposal led to the natural question as to whether the $3d$ U-duality groups, $G_3$, could be interpreted as spectrum generating groups of corresponding $4d$ supergravity theories whose scalar fields correspond to symmetric spaces \cite{Gunaydin:2000xr}.
+This investigation resulted in the discovery of novel geometric realizations of the U-duality groups of $3d$ supergravity theories as quasiconformal groups $\qconf{J}$ that extend the $4d$ U-duality groups \cite{Gunaydin:2000xr}.
 These quasi-conformal groups act on the vector spaces of Freudenthal triple systems (FTS) $\mathcal{F}(J)$ associated with Jordan algebras $J$ of degree 3 extended by an extra singlet coordinate such that they leave invariant a generalized light-cone with respect to a quartic distance function.
 These quasiconformal extensions of $4d$ U-duality groups were then proposed as spectrum generating symmetry groups of the $4d$ supergravity theories \cite{Gunaydin:2000xr,Gunaydin:2004ku,Gunaydin:2003qm,Gunaydin:2005gd,Gunaydin:2005mx,Gunaydin:2007bg}.
 A concrete framework for realization of this proposal for spherically symmetric stationary BPS black holes of $4d$ supergravity theories was given in \cite{Gunaydin:2005mx,Gunaydin:2007bg,Gunaydin:2007qq}.
 This framework uses the fact that the attractor equations of these black holes are equivalent to the equations of geodesic motion of a fiducial particle on the scalar manifold of the supergravity theory obtained by reduction on a time-like circle whose isometry group is the U-duality group of the corresponding three dimensional supergravity.